insqu/sc/UPDATE-unfinished.md

 This time we are going to do things a bit differently.
 We are going to deploy a token smart contract, using OpenZeppelin.

-The contract we are going to deploy will look like this:
+The contract we are going to deploy will look like this.

+## Task 2
+Copy the following code and save it as a `token_name.sol` file in your `contracts` directory.
+Hint you can find what directroy you are in using: `pwd`, you can list the files and directories using `ls`, you can change directory using `cd name_of_directory` where name_of_directory is a directory name.
+You can create a file using `vim filename`, where filename is the name of the following file.

 ```js
 // SPDX-License-Identifier: MIT